18F/handbook/pages/hiring-staying-or-changing-jobs/leaving-tts.md

 - Download copies of your paystubs from
   [Employee Express](https://www.employeeexpress.gov/).
-- Download copies of your SF-50s from [eOPF](https://eopf.opm.gov/gsa/)(requires
+- Download copies of your SF-50s from [eOPF](https://eopf.opm.gov/gsa/).
-  VPN if not on GSA network).
   - An SF-50 is a notification of a Personnel Action; it contains your series, grade, and other information useful to you or required if applying for reinstatement.